-The Advice Decision was and is invalid or otherwise beyond power, on the grounds set out in paragraphs 1, 2, 3 and/or 3A below.
+The Advice Decision was and is invalid or otherwise beyond power, on the grounds set out in paragraphs 1, 2, 3, and/or 3A and/or 3B below.

 1. In making the Advice Decision, the First Respondent and/or the Second Respondent denied the Applicant procedural fairness.